orbitrs/docs/README.md

 ### Recent Updates (May 2025)

+- **Video Tutorials**: Added complete [Task Manager Tutorial Video Guide](./getting-started/tutorial-task-manager-videos.md) with timestamped sections and interactive code examples
+- **Enhanced CLI Documentation**: Created comprehensive [Visual Guide to Project Templates](./api/orbiton-new-screenshots.md) for `orbiton new` command
+- **Documentation Completion**: All items in the [Content Gap Analysis](./CONTENT_GAP_ANALYSIS.md) are now marked as completed
 - **Examples Reorganization**: The examples project has been restructured to fix build target conflicts and provide clearer demonstrations of framework features
 - **Component Model Progress**: Added comprehensive examples showing props system, component lifecycle and event handling
 - **Rendering Engines**: Added examples for both Skia-based 2D and WGPU-based 3D rendering
 - **Project Milestones**: Updated [Milestone 1 Tracking](./roadmap/tracking/milestone-1-tracking.md) with latest progress

-For a complete overview of recent changes, see the [May 2025 Progress Report](./progress-reports/may-2025-update.md).
+For a complete overview of recent changes, see the [May 2025 Progress Report](./progress-reports/may-2025-update.md) and the [Documentation Progress Report](./DOCUMENTATION_PROGRESS_REPORT.md).

 ## 🔄 Work in Progress

 The Orbit Framework is under active development.
-Documentation sections marked as "Coming Soon" will be added as the corresponding features are implemented.
+All planned documentation sections have been completed as of May 2025, and new documentation will be created as additional features are implemented.

+## 📹 Video Content

+We now provide video tutorials to complement our written documentation:

+- [Task Manager Tutorial Video Series](./videos/README.md) - A comprehensive video walkthrough of building a task manager application
+- Additional video series on advanced topics coming soon

 ## 🤝 Contributing to Documentation